publishpress/PublishPress-Revisions/readme.txt

 == Changelog ==

+= 3.0.3 - 18 Nov 2021 =
+* Fixed : Revisions Queue empty on sites with a large number of published posts
+* Compat : WooCommerce - Hide Product Variations, Linked Products tabs when editing a Product Revision

 = 3.0.2 - 15 Nov 2021 =
 * Compat : PublishPress Permissions - Revisions Submission permissions did not correctly adjust Edit Posts / Pages listing in some configurations (also requires Permissions 3.6.3)
 * Compat : The Events Calendar - Revisions could not be submitted in Classic Editor